Nonnative Fish in Lake Powell

 Nonnative fish species were introduced or escaped to the Colorado River prior to the completion of the Glen Canyon Dam in 1963.
 Walleye (Stizostedion vitreum), bluegill (Lepomis macrochirus), green sunfish (L. cyanellus), European carp (Cyprinus carpio), and channel catfish (Ictalurus punctatus) are present in Lake Powell and developed from stock already present in the river system before the dam was completed.

 Some nonnative fish were unable to survive the environmental changes caused by the filling of Lake Powell.
 These fish, which include the fathead minnow (Pimephales promelas), mosquitofish (Gambusia affinis), and plains killifish (Fundulus zebrinus), are still present in Glen Canyon NRA, but are now mainly found in the flowing rivers, inflows, and small perennial tributaries.
 Red shiner (Cyprinella lutrensis) established a marginal population in Lake Powell, but are more commonly found in flowing water.

 Though native fish species were declining prior to the construction of Glen Canyon Dam, nonnative fish compete with and predate on native species.
-With proper management and planning, Glen Canyon NRA can preserve the remaining unique native fish and provide excellent recreational sport fishing opportunities of nonnative fish.
+With proper management and planning, Glen Canyon NRA and its many partner agencies and organizations can preserve the remaining unique native fish and provide excellent recreational sport fishing opportunities of nonnative fish.

 Nonnative Fish in the Colorado River below Glen Canyon Dam